What to See and Do in Palo Alto and Silicon Valley

 What to See in Mountain View

-Here is a short list of company headquarters.
-However, none of these will let you in.
+Here is a short list of company headquarters:

-- The Google Android Statutes.
+- The Google Android Statues.
 Okay, these are cute.
 Great for photos.
 Plus a bunch of Google bicycles nearby so you can ride around in the parking lot.
+Next door is the Google Store (T-shirts, etc.) (Open Mon-Fri).
 Go to 1072 Landings Drive, Mountain View.

 - Facebook in Menlo Park.
-So it’s not Mountain View.
 From Palo Alto, take University Ave. east through East Palo Alto.
 At the end, turn left.
 Go down about a mile or so.
 Facebook on both right and left side.
 It’s connected by a tunnel under the road.
+But you can’t go in.
+I worked there when it was SUN Microsystems.
+(1 Hacker Way, Menlo Park, CA 94025)

-The only place that you can enter is The Computer Museum (at 1401 N Shoreline Blvd, Mountain View, near Google), which is the world’s best computer museum (of course).
+- The Computer Museum is the world’s best computer museum (of course).
 If you like technology, you must go to this museum.
-Good gift shop with all sort of computer-related things.
+Good gift shop with all sort of computer-related things (1401 N Shoreline Blvd, Mountain View, near Google).

 Shopping in Silicon Valley